saiki-k/hk-silksong-savegame-analyzer/README.md

 For all the completionists out there, I created a tool that helps you track your in-game progress directly from your savefile.

+## ⚙️ Usage

 🔗 **Try it here:** [silksong-completionist.com](https://silksong-completionist.com/)

+Using the analyzer is simple!

+Just drag and drop your savefile into the upload box on the site, or click the box to browse and upload it.

+If you’re unsure where your savefile is located, the savefile paths for most platforms are conveniently listed right above the upload area.

+Once uploaded, the analyzer will automatically parse your data and display your progress towards 100% completion.

 ## 📊 What It Tracks